Leaflet/Leaflet/CONTRIBUTING.md

 ## Running the Tests

-To run the tests from the command line, install [PhantomJS](http://phantomjs.org/) (and make sure it's in your `PATH`), then run:
+To run the tests from the command line, first make sure you have installed all the build system requirements with `npm install`.
+Then, simply run:

 ```
-jake test
+npm test
 ```

+By default, the tests will run in [PhantomJS](http://phantomjs.org/), and also in [SlimerJS](https://slimerjs.org/) if possible.
+If `npm test` complains about PhantomJS, install it manually and make sure it's in your `PATH`.

 To run all the tests in actual browsers at the same time, you can do: